 - Set the seasoned roast on a roasting rack, bone-side down and fat-side up.
 Place the rack in a large roasting pan, and insert your meat thermometer into the middle of the roast.

 - Place the roast into a 500° preheated oven, uncovered, and cook for 5-6 minutes per pound.

 - Then shut the oven off completely, and DO NOT OPEN THE OVEN DOOR FOR TWO HOURS.

 - After two hours, check the temperature of the meat.
 If your thermometer reads 135-140°F, it’s done!
 (If it isn’t quite to temp yet, just put it back in the oven at 375°F until it’s done.)

 Creamy Horseradish Sauce

-- Whisk the cream in a mixing bowl until it forms stiff peaks.
+- Whisk 1 cup heavy cream in a mixing bowl until it forms stiff peaks.